Yolande Palaeologina of Montferrat: Life

 On 1 May 1330 Yolande married Aimone, Count of Savoy; from her marriage she became countess of Savoy, Aosta and Moriana.
-Her marriage was arranged to seal the newly found peace between her family and the counts of Savoy, and on the basis that the latter would succeed to Montferrato in case of extinction in the male line of the Palaeologus-Montferrat family.
-According also to this act of inheritance in Montferatto, when the male line died out of the House of Palaeologus-Montferrat with the death of Boniface IV of Montferrat two centuries later, Charles III, Duke of Savoy, laid claim to Montferrato through Yolande his great-great-great-great grandmother.
+Her marriage was arranged to seal the newly found peace between her family and the counts of Savoy, and on the basis that the latter would succeed to Montferrat in case of extinction in the male line of the Palaeologus-Montferrat family.
+According also to this act of inheritance in Montferrat, when the male line died out of the House of Palaeologus-Montferrat with the death of Boniface IV of Montferrat two centuries later, Charles III, Duke of Savoy, laid claim to Montferrat through Yolande his great-great-great-great grandmother.
 However it was claimed by Charles V, Holy Roman Emperor.

 After failing to produce a child for the count in the first few years of marriage, she went to the shrine of the Virgin Mary at Bourg-en-Bresse, which was considered at the time to help marriages become fruitful.
 Not long after, she conceived a son, Amadeus.
 She returned to the shrine after his birth, and was pleased to then conceive a daughter.

 Yolande died whilst giving birth to her son Louis on 24 December 1342, and she was buried in a chapel at Hautecombe Abbey.